SkyeVault/Main/rainkeep/README.md

 Arynwood is a personal codename for a creative studio and digital frontier created by Lorelei Noble.
 It's the home of:

 - **DevLogs** - Daily technical entries written as HTML blog posts
-- **On-Chain Experiments** - Smart contracts deployed to Polygon Amoy testnet
+- **On-Chain Experiments** - Smart contracts deployed to Polygon Amoy testnet  (update December 2025, testnet gallery is no longer supported by OpenSea.
+On-chain projects will resume
-- **Art and Metaverse Projects** - Custom 2D and 3D environments fully hosted on chain
+- **Art and Metaverse Projects** - Custom 2D and 3D environments are evolving every day
 - **Tutorials and Labs** - Notes and Labs for Linux, Python, AWS, smart contracts and more
 - **Creative Code** - Integrations of digital paintings, glasswork, 3D printing, and software
 - **Ethical Infrastructure** - A commitment to transparency, privacy, and dignity in digital systems